abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/cups.md

 - Both repositories are cloned with -b $BRANCH.

 Reproducibility note:
-- Because clones are branch-based (not commit-pinned), resulting images can vary over time for the same Dockerfile and BRANCH value.
+- Because both repositories are cloned using a branch name rather than a pinned commit or tag, the resulting images may vary over time even when the same Dockerfile and BRANCH value are used.
+Pin to specific commits or tags for reproducible production builds.

 ## 4. Dependency Installation Behavior

 ### 4.1 Node dependencies

-For each cloned Node service:
+For each cloned Node.js service:
-- Working directory is set to service directory.
+- The working directory is set to the service directory.
-- npm install --save-prod is executed.
+- `npm install --save-prod` is executed to install production dependencies only.

 Behavioral implications:
 - Production dependencies are installed.
-- Exact dependency graph may change over time unless lockfiles in cloned repos are stable and honored.
+- The exact dependency graph may change over time unless the lockfiles in the cloned repositories are stable and honored.

 ### 4.2 System dependencies